vrundraval24/Pixel-Adventure-Setup/README.md

 # How to Setup?

 It's simple.
 Just download the setup file.
 And Run it.
-Works only for Windows OS.
+The Game is only for **Windows OS**.

 If Windows Defender shows any Warnings.
 It is just because I am not a Registered Publisher.